-There may also be a champagne toast, or some other "ice-breaker" activities.
+There may also be a champagne toast, and/or some other ice-breaker activities.
 Your party presenter may also give her own little pole party info talk, to let you know what will happen and to set the stage for the fun to come.

-When it's time to get started, there will probably be some kind of warm up to get you ready for the evening.
+When it's time to get started, there will probably be some kind of warm up to get you ready for the activity to follow.
 While you'll definitely be having fun, pole dancing can be quite a workout even at the beginner level.
 That's why it's important to warm up so you don't hurt yourself.

-Now it's time to get down to business!
+Now it's time to get to down to business!

-During the main part of the evening, your instructor will demonstrate different moves and help everyone learn them.
+During the main part of the event, your instructor will demonstrate different moves and help everyone learn them.

 If you're in a home setting, you'll more than likely be gathered around a single dance pole encouraging your friends as they try the moves.

-Some people can be really shy about this, but with a little encouragement from the rest of the partygoers everyone usually takes a turn.
+Some people can be shy about this at first, but with a little encouragement from the rest of the partygoers everyone usually takes a turn.

-As the party winds down for the night, you'll probably want a group photo around the pole, so everyone can remember how much fun they had.
+As the party winds down, you'll probably want a group photo around the pole, so everyone can remember how much fun they had.

-Your party presenter will normally be delighted to help by making sure she takes a picture with everyone's camera.
+Your party presenter will normally be delighted to help.
+Remember to get a picture with everyone's camera!

-Once the party wraps up, you may be asked to fill out a brief feedback or evaluation form before you leave.
-I encourage you to do this as it lets the presenter know how she did, and if everyone had a good time.
-Most studios and pole dancing teachers are interested in improving what they have to offer and getting feedback from you is the best way they can do this.
+Once the pole party is over, you may be asked to fill out a brief feedback or evaluation form before you leave.
+Taking a minute to do this lets the presenter know how you enjoyed the party.
+Most studios and pole dancing teachers are interested in improving what they have to offer, and getting feedback from you is the best way they can do this.

-To finish up the night, many studios and pole dancing teachers provide a small goody bag for each guest at the end of the party, as an extra treat and a "thank you for coming" gift.
+Many studios and pole dancing teachers provide a small goody bag for each guest as everyone leaves the party, as an extra treat and a "thank you for coming" gift.